Desert View Drive: Best Overlooks, Watchtower, and Short Walks

 Desert View Watchtower Viewpoints

-Lipan Point Sunrise Shots
+Lipan Point Sunrise (and Sunset) Shots

 Desert View Watchtower and Historic Sites